 A delay in treatment can be life-threatening, so its important children with food allergies have an emergency plan, have an epinephrine injector on hand and know how to use it.
 It is important to have 2 injectors with the child and not split a 2 pack up, as some children will need the second dose.
 After using epinephrine or if you’re with a child and they don’t have an injector call 9-1-1 immediately.

-Misconception #5: Kids with food allergies should avoid going out to eat.
+Fact #5: Kids with food allergies can enjoy activities such as going out to eat.

-Food allergies can be scary and life-threatening, but with the right education kids can live a very happy, healthy and normal life.
+Food allergies can be scary and life-threatening, but with the right education, kids can live a very happy, healthy and normal life.
 And while food allergies aren’t the norm, we want it to become the norm to treat kids with food allergies like everyone else.
+If your kids come into uncomfortable situations or you think they are being bullied, encourage them to talk to you or their teacher.